AtomMaterialUI/material-theme-docs/docs/faq-troubleshooting.md

 **A**: The Theme Switcher is only replacing the theme of the whole IDE, not the editor itself.
 You can therefore have a separate theme for the IDE and the Editor, for instance _Palenight_ and _Darker_ or even a custom Color Scheme.

-**Q**: I've updated the IDE/plugin to a new version and now I get an error about the plugin failing to initialize?
+**Q**: I've updated the IDE/plugin to a new version, and now I get an error about the plugin failing to initialize?

 **A**: It could come from multiple issues, but it could simply be a problem with the settings not being compatible to the new version.
 In that case, simply make a copy of the settings file, then delete the original file, and restart the IDE.